top of page

 I. Protein-coding genes with a role in Strongyloides parasitsm

-We have sequenced the genomes of four Strongyloides species (S. ratti, S. venezuelensis - parasites of rodents, S. stercoralis - a parasite of humans and dogs, and S. papillosus - a parasite of sheep) and two closely related species, Parastrongyloides trichosuri - a parasite of possums, and Rhabditophanes - a free-living nematode.
 Using genomic, genetic, transcriptomic and proteomic comparative analyses we have identified gene and protein families with a putative role in parasitism.
 Several of these families have expanded in the IVa clade of nematodes (which includes Strongyloides species), coinciding with the evolution of parasitism in this clade.
 Phylogenies of some of the key gene families associated with the parasitic adult stage of Strongyloides nematodes are shown below.
-Many of the proteins coding for by these genes are secreted by the parasitic (cf. genetically identical free-living) life cycle stage of Strongyloides and are therefore likely to have a role in modulating the host environment, for example, aspects of the host immune response.
+Many of the proteins coded for by these genes are secreted by the parasitic adult female (cf. genetically identical adult free-living female) life cycle stage of Strongyloides and may have a role in modulating the host environment e.g. the host immune response.
+Parasitism-associated genes are physically clustered in the genome in 'parasitism islands' which we hypothesise are important for coordinated regulation of transcription of parasitism-associated genes.

 Untitled copy.jpg